From pseudo-code to python

 incase I forgot, the sum of power of 2 is a geometric series

 Show, by means of a counterexample, that the following “greedy” strategy does not always determine an optimal way to cut rods.
-Define the density of a rod of length to be , that is, its value per inch.
-The greedy strategy for a rod of length cuts off a first piece of length , where , having maximum density.
-It then continues by applying the greedy strategy to the remaining piece of length .
+Define the density of a rod of length i to be pi/i, that is, its value per inch.
+The greedy strategy for a rod of length n cuts off a first piece of length i, where 1≤i≤n, having maximum density.
+It then continues by applying the greedy strategy to the remaining piece of length n−i.

 15.1-3